-There are situations where I may fall asleep without meaning to, but generally these are in situations like a movie theater, on public transportation, or in a waiting room where I have a chance to relax into a state where I could sleep.
+There are situations where I may fall asleep without meaning to.
+But generally these are in situations like a movie theater, on public transportation, or in a waiting room where I have a chance to relax into a state where I could sleep.
 Most people with narcolepsy do not fall down on a sidewalk to sleep.

 Hypnagogic and Hypnopompic hallucinations are visual, auditory, or tactile hallucinations upon falling asleep or waking up.
 These can be as trivial as a conversation with a friend to horrifying scenes of attacks and abuse.
-Check out my description of what it was like growing up with these horrifying creatures here.

 A less talked about cataplexy trigger is sex.
 People with narcolepsy may experience cataplexy during sexual encounters, but it may be difficult to talk about and has not been studied thoroughly.
 I did find one report where narcolepsy was diagnosed due to orgasmolepsy or cataplexy during sex.